Jesse Jackson—slandered, libeled, redeemed

 Big party politics has an inertia to it, and it favors the surer bet.
 Jackson—who died Tuesday at the age of 84—was never that, even if his 1984 speech at the Democratic National Convention is the purest distillation of modern liberalism you will ever see.

-Jackson, unlike King, went on to delve directly in party politics.
-In his 1984 address at the DNC, Jackson promised that "the linchpin of progressive politics in our nation will not come from the North."
-It would come from the South.
+In his 1984 address at the DNC, Jackson promised that "the linchpin of progressive politics in our nation will not come from the North," but from the South.